-Working as a clerk in a stockbroking company at the outbreak of war, he was swept up in the enthusiasm to serve his country and restore the honour of his ancestral home, and enlisted (aged 15 years and 11 months) by passing himself off as “Charles Jackson”2 (aged 19 years and 11 months) on the 14th September 1915 — one hundred years ago, today.
+Working as a clerk in a stockbroking company at the outbreak of war, he was swept up in the enthusiasm to serve his country and restore the honour of his ancestral home.
+He enlisted (aged 15 years and 11 months) by passing himself off as “Charles Jackson” (aged 19 years and 11 months) on the 14th September 1915 — one hundred years ago, today.

-At the time recruiting staff did not have the means, time or inclination to check the bona fides of this 5’ 10” healthy lad and Charles was welcomed as the latest recruit to replenish A.I.F. troops at the Gallipoli landing.
+At the time, recruiting staff did not have the means, time or inclination to check the bona fides of this 5’ 10” healthy lad.
+Charles was welcomed as the latest recruit to replenish A.I.F. troops at the Gallipoli landing.
 He was shipped out on the HMAT Euripides on the 31 October 1917.

-After landing at Gallipoli, Charles was “buried alive by an exploding shell and wounded.”3
+After landing at Gallipoli, Charles was buried alive by an exploding shell.3

-Whilst recovering from his injuries, he contracted a medical condition common to Australian soldiers engaging in recreational pursuits, was declared “unfit”, and sent home where his parents insisted on his honourable discharge as a minor4.
+Whilst recovering from his injuries, he contracted a medical condition common to Australian soldiers engaging in recreational pursuits.
+Charles was declared ‘unfit’, and sent home where his parents insisted on his honourable discharge as a minor4.

-They were however prepared to consent to his re-enlistment once he had turned 18 and was legally allowed to join up — as the story goes his father positively encouraged him to do so whilst they were living in their new home ‘Terrigal’ at 35 Prince Street, Mosman5.
+They were however prepared to consent to his re-enlistment once he had turned 18.
+As the story goes, his father, born in France, positively encouraged him to do so.5

-Undeterred by his previous experiences, Charles signed up as himself and joined an artillery regiment bound for France — to fight as his grandfather had done before him in the Franco-Prussian War of 18706.
+Undeterred by his previous experiences, Charles signed up using his actual surname.
+He joined an artillery regiment bound for France.
+Charles was following in his grandfather footsteps, who had fought in the Franco-Prussian War of 18706.

 In France he was again wounded —

-He was however to be troubled by some of his injuries for the rest of his life.
+Ulm spent time in the Georges Heights Hospital recovering from war wounds.
+He was, however, to be troubled by some of his injuries for the rest of his life.

 Ulm considered this a “revelation” and immediately perceived the “vast potentialities” of “money and public prominence” airplanes represented.”8

-And so was born the kernel of an idea: Ulm with Smithy — and other pioneering aviators who had survived the war — would go on to set records, open new air routes, and capture the imagination of post-war Australians like never before with their tests of skill and courage still admired in this century.
+Ulm with Smithy — and other pioneering aviators who had survived the war — would go on to set records and open new air routes.
+They would capture the imagination of post-war Australians like never before with tests of skill and courage, still admired today.